zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Importing-Inventory-to-Shopify.md

 redirect_from: "/article/importing-inventory-to-shopify"
 title: Importing Inventory to Shopify
 ---
 This task will update the inventory on your Shopify store using the product data in an XML file.
+All variants with a matching SKU will have their quantity updated.

 ## Settings
 ### Connection